abyanrifqy/ProjectSingkat/README.md

 # Further Development

-This project still needs many improvement.
+This project still needs many improvement, start from dark theme UI compatibility, function response time, and clean code implementation.
 Please do pull request if necessary. **All of our team members are working on this project**.